bmunkh3/CS426_Asgn2/README.md

 ## Gameplay Overview

 ### Objective:
-- **Primary Goal**: Avoid data overflow in memory by successfully processing and delivering data.
+Rescue.
+Avoid data overflow in memory by successfully processing and delivering data.

 ### Serious Objective:
 Learn about computer architecture, specifically input data overflow in memory, and understand its effects on system performance.